pulsecat/cryptotrader.org/pages/api.md

 **Example**

-    # find the price for which 1 BTC can be bought/sold.
+    # find the price for which 1 BTC can be bought.
     orderBook = getOrderBook()
     volume = 1
     if orderBook
+        # logs the whole order book
         for key in ['asks','bids']
             debug "#{key}: #{orderBook[key].join(',')}"
         sum = 0